dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

     v1 = strlen(*(const char **)(8LL * num + a1));
     read(0, *(void **)(8LL * num + a1), v1);
 ```
-As you can see v1 will hold the value returned by the length of the string on the heap. and then that value is used by read as the size of data to write on the same heap chunk
+The pseudo code representation show that *v1* will hold the value returned by the length of the string on the heap. and then, that value is used by read as the size of data to write on the same heap chunk

 Let's check strlen documentation before continuing

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-14-48-13.png)

-So the *strlen* function counts each char on a string until it finds a NULL byte.
+The *strlen* function counts each char on a string until it finds a NULL byte.
 We can combine this information with the fact that the allocated chunks will have the size field of itself right after the data of the previous one.
 So this will generate a *1 byte overflow.*

 As an example if we allocate 2 chunks with the following code: